-- Do you experience distress, anxiety, depression, restlessness or feelings of aggression when you don’t drink or use drugs?
+- Do you experience distress, anxiety, depression, restlessness, or feelings of aggression when you do not drink or use drugs?

 If you have answered yes a couple of times, then it maybe should give you food for thought to talk to a friend and hear they honest opinion if they think you might are risking your health long term.

-My adolescent years had been unhappy ones, though I’d kept it all to myself – the loneliness, oversensitivity, bullying, low self-esteem and a desperate desire to be seen as successful by others.
+My adolescent years had been unhappy ones, though I would keep it all to myself – the loneliness, oversensitivity, bullying, low self-esteem, and a desperate desire to be seen as successful by others.

-As a student and later at work there were times when I found myself drinking too much and making a fool of myself, but I thought everyone did that sometimes.
-In my 20s and 30s, as the demands and responsibilities of adult life increased, the occasions when I drank too much became more regular, and when I’d been drinking I lost my inhibitions and my sexual behavior became increasingly promiscuous.
+As a student and later at work, there were times when I found myself drinking too much and making a fool of myself, but I thought everyone did that sometimes.
+In my 20s and 30s, as the demands and responsibilities of adult life increased, the occasions when I drank too much became more regular, and when I had been drinking I lost my inhibitions, and my sexual behaviour became increasingly promiscuous.

-I realized that things were out of control and sought help through my GP and various counselors.
-But I didn’t want to hear what they told me – that the solution for me involved stopping drinking.
-I couldn’t imagine my life without drink and the escape it gave me.
-I wanted to believe that I could control my drinking and associated behavior, despite all the evidence that I couldn’t.
+I realised that things were out of control and sought help through my GP and various counsellors.
+But, I did not want to hear what they told me – that the solution for me involved stopping drinking.
+I could not imagine my life without a drink and the escape it gave me.
+I wanted to believe that I could control my drinking and associated behaviour, despite all of the evidence that I could not.

-My wife and children suffered enormously, I missed work through sickness, I had periods of memory loss after drinking and I felt increasingly hopeless.
-Attempts to stop drinking provided brief periods of respite, but they always failed and the drinking, uncontrolled behavior and my sense of shame and despair spiraled out of control.
+My wife and children suffered enormously, I missed work through sickness, I had periods of memory loss after drinking, and I felt increasingly hopeless.
+Attempts to stop drinking provided brief periods of respite, but they always failed, and the drinking, uncontrolled behaviour, and my sense of shame and despair spiralled out of control.

-I found myself in the Priory after attempting suicide while under the influence of alcohol.
-I was diagnosed with alcohol addiction, sex and love addiction and unresolved childhood trauma.
-To start with I wasn’t convinced about the sex and love addiction and just thought I did some bad things after drinking too much.
-But I did accept that if I continued doing what I’d been doing it would cost me my life.
+I found myself at the Priory after attempting suicide while under the influence of alcohol.
+I was diagnosed with alcohol addiction, sex and love addiction, and unresolved childhood trauma.
+To start with, I was not convinced about sex and love addiction, and just thought I did some bad things after drinking too much.
+But, I did accept that if I continued doing what I had been doing, it would cost me my life.

-Initially, I found it confusing, wondering what I was supposed to say in the group therapy sessions and puzzled by some of the language, the rules, and procedures.
+Initially, I found it confusing, wondering what I was supposed to say in the group therapy sessions, and puzzled by some of the language, the rules, and procedures.
 But the mist soon cleared.
-I’d imagined the Priory as a place for the rich and famous, but what I found were people from all walks of life, whose lives – like mine – were being destroyed by the addiction of one kind or another.
+I had imagined the Priory as a place for the rich and famous, but what I found was people from all walks of life, whose lives – like mine – were being destroyed by an addiction of one kind or another.

 For the first time, I found I was able, to be honest and open with my peers and the therapists about my addiction and its consequences.
 The programme introduced me to Alcoholics Anonymous and other 12 step programmes, where I met people leading happy and successful lives in recovery.
-I’d always dismissed AA but now I wondered what I could learn from the people I met.
+I had always dismissed AA, but now I wondered what I could learn from the people I met.

 As well as gaining a better understanding of myself and my addiction, the Priory gave me a set of tools and strategies for sustaining my recovery in the outside world.
 At the heart of the Priory’s approach is the importance of addicts supporting each other in recovery.
-I found the weekly Aftercare sessions with other patents who’d been through the Addiction Treatment Programme immensely valuable.
+I found the weekly Aftercare sessions with other patients, who had been through the Addiction Treatment Programme immensely valuable.
 I supplemented these with one to one therapy with an addiction therapist recommended by the Priory.

-I’ve been in recovery for over two years now and my outlook on life has changed completely.
-I’m at peace with myself and those around me in a way I never thought possible.
+I have been in recovery for over two years now, and my outlook on life has changed completely.
+I am at peace with myself and those around me in a way I never thought possible.
 Life has its ups and downs, but I take it as it comes without trying to escape from the world or myself by reaching for a drink.
 I no longer feel the need to drink and take pleasure in living each day for what it has to offer.

 The human brain is the most complex organ in the human body.
 Although it may weigh less than 3 pounds, it somewhat mysteriously controls both your thoughts and the physiological processes that keep you alive.
 Drugs and alcohol change the way you feel by altering the chemicals that keep your brain working smoothly.

-Let’s get into the science of things.
+Let us get into the science of things.
 When you first use drugs, your brain releases a chemical called dopamine that makes you feel euphoric and want more of the drug.
-After all, it’s only natural to want more of the thing that makes you feel good right?
+After all, it is only natural to want more of the thing that makes you feel good, right?